jasonujmaalvis/affix/README.md

 <h2>Brief</h2>
 Another Affix plugin but this one has a bit of a twist.
 The affix panel scrolls with the page rather than having an internal scroll if it is too large for the window.

-A demo in included please check it out for a fully working example!
-Any questions fire them away.
+A demo is included please check it out for a fully working example!
+Any questions or issues please let me know.

 <h3>jQuery</h3>